Homemade Cleaners: Multipurpose, Walls, Herbal & More

 Mold & Mildew

-Test area first to ensure paint, aluminum, vinyl or material isn’t damaged by cleaner.
+Test area first to ensure paint, aluminum, vinyl or material isn’t damaged by solution.

 3 cups water